youdie323323/starve-deobfuscator/MEMO.md

     ```
     Copy this code and delete the onload assignment.

-3. Paste the copied code into the function that runs when WebAssembly is loaded, and use `await` to call it.
+3. Paste the copied code into the function that runs when WebAssembly is loaded, and make pasted call await.

 Done.
 You can now log in with Google.